Plan one loan cancellation criteria.

 Bankruptcy

-Bankruptcy is often considered a last resort due to its severe implications on one’s financial future.
+Bankruptcy is often considered a last resort due to its severe implications for one’s financial future.
 However, it can lead to the discharge of most debts within a year.
-After this period, the individual is typically declared debt-free, providing them with a fresh start financially.
+After this period, the individual is typically declared debt-free, giving them a fresh start financially.

 Pros and Cons of Debt Relief Options: